-- 3. Click Browse from the Curve File dialog box.
-Browse to the SolidWorks 2012 folder. - 4.
-Set Files of type to Text Files. - 5.
-Double-click cam2.txt.
+- 3. Click Browse from the Curve File dialog box. - 4.
+Browse to the SolidWorks 2013 folder. - 5.
+Set file type to Text Files. - Double-click cam2.text.
 View the data in the Curve File dialog box.
 View the sketch in the Graphics window.
 Review the data points in the dialog box. - Click OK from the Curve File dialog box.
 Curve1 is displayed in the FeatureManager.
 This curve can now be used in a sketch (fully defined profile).
-View the results of the fully defined sketch using the curve. - 7.
-Close the model. - 8.
-Open Curve Through XYZ points 4-2 from the SolidWorks 2012 folder to view the final Cam model and FeatureManager.
+View the results of the fully defined sketch using the curve. - 8.
+Close the model. - 9.
+Open Curve Through XYZ points 4-2 from the SolidWorks 2013 folder to view the final model and FeatureManager. - 10.
 Close the model.

-See Chapter 18 - Intelligence Modeling techniques for additional information.
+See Chapter 18 - Intelligence Modeling Techniques for additional information.